 - Line 9" x 9" baking dish with baking paper.

-- Mix 2tbsp of ground flaxseed with water and set aside to thicken.
+- Mix 2 tablespoons of ground flaxseed with water and set aside to thicken.

 - Chop the chocolate and set aside.